dasrirez/syscall-interceptor/README.md

-# syscall-interceptor
+# CSCC69 A1 - Syscall Interceptor
-Intercepts syscalls (Linux kernel 2.6)
+A basic kernel module that hijacks system calls.